HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Create and Deploy a Signed WDAC Policy.md

 ### What Happens When We Turn On Smart App Control

-Smart App Control works side-by-side any signed or unsigned Application Control policy (WDAC) because it is itself a special type of WDAC policy.
+Smart App Control works side-by-side any signed or unsigned App Control policy because it is itself a special type of App Control policy.
 It will be in enforced mode and continue to do its job.

 <br>

 ### Dual boot OS configurations

-When you deploy a **Signed** WDAC policy on a system that uses Secure Boot, it will be enforced on all of the OSes that boot on the physical machine, because the policy resides on the EFI partition and is not tied to any specific OS.
+When you deploy a **Signed** App Control policy on a system that uses Secure Boot, it will be enforced on all of the OSes that boot on the physical machine, because the policy resides on the EFI partition and is not tied to any specific OS.
 That means if you perform a clean install of a second Windows OS or natively boot a VHDX (Hyper-V VM), the policy will apply to them as well.

 <br>